-The extended meaning of the service only applies if the firm brings together two or more investors.
-A person issuing new securities, including a collective investment undertaking, should not be considered to be an ‘investor’ for the purpose of this extended meaning.
+According to the ESMA, a person issuing new securities, including a collective investment undertaking, should not be considered an ‘investor’ for the purpose of RTO.

 Perimeter Guidance Manual, FCA, Release 50, May 2020 www.handbook.fca.org.uk, p.
 9 - 11